transover/sEMG-MMG_SYNC/README.md

 # Optimization
 ### **✨ New Function**
 - New functions such as **Magnetomyography (MMG)**, **Electromyography (EMG)**, **Muscle Power Assessment (MPA)** have been added.
-- The main interface supports translation between Chinese and English, adds preloading of subject information, real-time data acquisition, display and saving, and uses process isolation and asynchronous execution in multiple tasks.
+- The main interface supports translation between Chinese and English by **[Settings]** in the menubar
+- Enable preloading of subject information, real-time data acquisition, display and saving, and uses process isolation and asynchronous execution in multiple tasks.
+There is no need to worry about conflicts in tasks such as audio stimulation, data collection, real-time data file writing and dynamic image display.
 - The **NI9205** hardware voltage bias has been added.
 The baseline voltage detected when no hardware is connected (which can be regarded as a constant amount for a short period of time) has been software-calibrated in the program (updated on '2024-5-16 23:08').
 - After clicking the button **[Record]**, enter the automatic save mode.
 The save location is in the './GUI_Output' directory of the same directory as exe.
 The data composition can be seen in './Help'.